instructlab/instructlab/README.md

 lab chat -m <New model name>
 ```

-If you are interested in taking steps to optiimze the quality of the model's responses, please see [TROUBLESHOOTING.md](./TROUBLESHOOTING.md#model-fine-tuning-and-response-optimization)
+If you are interested in optimizing the quality of the model's responses, please see [TROUBLESHOOTING.md](./TROUBLESHOOTING.md#model-fine-tuning-and-response-optimization)

 ## 🎁 Submit your new knowledge